john-s-butler-dit/Maths-in-the-Wild/index.md

 8. Music of Maths (In development)
 9. Statistics of Sports (In development)

-Each workshop has a presentation, videos, some python code, multiple choice quiz worksheet with solutions and a lessson plan.
 The material is released under [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/?utm_source=substack&utm_medium=email).
 Feel free to share and adapt them.

 ![MATHS IN THE WILD FLYER](https://github.com/user-attachments/assets/dbf14801-501d-457f-8ff9-7df77a99db15)